ABOUT THE ARTIST

 Others poke red pepper, zucchini, or tomato pieces onto thin sticks.

 Apples and bananas are roasted.
-There’s not enough time for Jennifer’s potato
+There’s not enough time for Jennifer’s potato to get soft.
+She says, "This tastes disgusting."
+Shrimp pinks quickly.

-Once in a while we roast marshmallows and make S’mores.
+Once in a while, we roast marshmallows and make S’mores.

 I promise.
 The children add their promises.
-Later we look

 I walk with the firefighter as he heads back to the